ourairquality/oaq-esp-open-rtos/README.md

 | VCC | +V |
 | G | Ground |

+## Configuration

+The configuration is stored in the esp-free-rtos sysparam database.
+See the esp-free-rtos sysparam example for an editor which can be used to set these for now.
+The database uses four more sectors at the end of the flash.

+* `board` - single binary byte that can be 0 for Nodemcu, and 1 for Witty.
+It is only used to blink some LEDs at present.

+* `pms_uart` - single binary byte that gives the PMS*003 serial port: 0 - None, disabled (default); 1 - UART0 on GPIO3 aka RX (Nodemcu pin D9); 2 - UART0 swapped pins mode, GPIO13 (Nodemcu pin D7); 3 - TODO Flipping between the above for two sensors?

+* `i2c_scl`, `i2c_sda` - single binary bytes giving the I2C bus pin definitions, GPIO numbers.
+SCL defaults to GPIO 0 (Nodemcu pin D3) and SDA to GPIO 2 (Nodemcu pin D4) if not supplied.

+The follow are network parameters.
+If not sufficiently initialized to communicate with a server then wifi is disabled and the post-data task is not created, but the data will still be logged to the internal Flash storage and can be download to a PC.

+* `web_server` - a string, e.g. 'ourairquality.org', '192.168.1.1'

+* `web_port` - a string, e.g. '80'

+* `web_path` - a string, e.g. '/cgi-bin/recv'

+* `sensor_id` - a binary 32 bit number.

+* `key_size` - a binary 32 bit number.

+* `sha3_key` - a binary blob, with `key_size` bytes.

+* `wifi_ssid` - a string, the Wifi station ID.

+* `wifi_pass` - a string, the respected Wifi password.

 ## TODO

 This is at the proof of concept stage.

 The URL to upload the data to and the key is hard coded, see `post.c`, and this needs to be configurable.

-The configuration is stored in the esp-free-rtos sysparam database.
-See the esp-free-rtos sysparam example for an editor which can be used to set these for now.
 TODO a web client app to create the sysparam sectors.
-The database uses for more sectors at the end of the flash.

 The server side code for logging the data to files has been prototyped, and is CGI code written in a few pages of C code and tested on Apache and expected to work on economical cPanel shared hosting.
 The client front end is stil TODO and is just some hack scripts for now.